nobitagit/knowledge/security/cryptography.md

 ### Symmetric key encryption

 One key that works both ways.

-### Asymmetric key encryption

-Works via public key mechanism.
+Used for data at rest.

 ### How to store keys to encrypt and decrypt